First of all you can use the methods

 Support for images

 As it was described before, images can be used as a source of data for any methods.
 In this case the results, related to objects/pixels will inherit all necessary attributes and can be show as images as well.
-In the example below we make a PCA model for the image data from the package and show scores and residuals.
+In the example below we make a PCA model for the image data from the package and show scores and distances.

 Manual x-values for loading line plot